sylecn/reliable-download/pypi/rd-api/README.rst

 .. code-block:: bash

-   $ sudo apt install -y redis-server   # redis is used to cached block sha1sum
+   $ sudo apt install -y redis-server   # redis is used to cache block sha1sum
    $ pip install --user rd-api
    $ rd-api --help
    $ ~/.local/bin/rd-api --help     # if ~/.local/bin/ is not in PATH